 However, the ad-supported model means bloggers have to focus on creating content that ranks well on search engines to attract traffic.
 The more visitors there are, the more ad revenue we earn.
 This often means prioritizing recipes that are popular in search over those that no one knows about, but are wonderful to cook and eat.
 In other words, we have to try and find recipes that have “search volume” because people are already looking for them.

-I tried to do a mix of recipes I just love and recipes that people were searching for, but it’s a tricky balance.
+I tried to do a mix of recipes I just love and recipes that people were searching for, but it was a tricky balance.
 On the one hand, I wanted to simply share great recipes.
 On the other hand, I needed people to FIND my blog in order to get traffic.
 For that to happen, I had to consider what they were already searching for online.
-It’s basically the food blogger version of Star Trek’s Kobayashi Maru.
+It was basically the food blogger version of Star Trek’s Kobayashi Maru.

 By moving my content to Substack I can focus on sharing well-tested recipes I know you’ll love, along with the stories that give them special meaning in my family.
 I can’t tell you how many times someone has asked “Why isn’t this on your blog?” and I’ve confused them with an answer about algorithms.